List of characters in the Terminator franchise: Ginger

 Ginger (portrayed by Bess Motta) was Sarah Connor's roommate and best friend in 1984.
 She is an avid fan of music and could frequently be seen carrying a walkman.
 She, along with her boyfriend Matt were killed by the T-800 when it came to Sarah's apartment looking for her.

-The character of Ginger was originally written as an Areobics Instructor, which in turn, was an occupation of Motta's at the time.
+The character of Ginger was originally written as an Aerobics Instructor, which in turn, was an occupation of Motta's at the time.
 A Gym scene depicting Ginger as an instructor was present in the original script, but was never filmed.

 H

 Grace Harper

 Grace Harper, portrayed by Mackenzie Davis, is part of a security detail for her adoptive mother, Daniella Ramos, the leader of the future resistance against the machines in an alternate future where Skynet was erased from existence but replaced with another rogue A.I., Legion.
 After being severely wounded by a Rev-7, Grace volunteers to become an augmented soldier by technology (similar to Marcus Wright from Terminator Salvation), granting her limited levels of enhanced strength and speed and an ability to sense Legion's machines at proximity.
 Later, after the machines are defeated, she is sent back in time to protect a younger Dani from Legion's Rev-9.
 After locating Dani, she joins forces with an aging Sarah Connor and a T-800, named Carl, to counter and destroy the Rev-9, and, in the process, learns about John Connor and Skynet, that the timeline had altered before because of Sarah and Carl's respective actions.
 Initially fearing Carl because of him being a Terminator, Grace comes to trust Carl after learning he is not related to Legion and his efforts to make amends to Sarah.
 At first, Grace conceals Dani's true significance from her, leading Sarah to believe that Dani is destined to give birth to the leader of the resistance as she did to John, but Grace eventually reveals the truth, telling her that she is not the "mother of some man" destined to save the future.
 In the climactic battle against the Rev-9 in a power plant, Grace (already mortally wounded after being stabbed by the Rev-9) insists that Dani and Carl use her power source as an EMP to destroy the rogue machine before she dies.